UltraImageGen: Efficient Ultra-High-Resolution Image Generation with Hierarchical Local Attention: Method

 To overcome this limitation, we partition the high-resolution latent $X \in \mathbb{R}^{H \times W}$ into non-overlapping windows ${x_i \in \mathbb{R}^{l \times l}}$, with window size $l$ bounded by the pretrained resolution (e.g., 1024).
-Self-attention is computed independently within each window, reducing the complexity from $O(N^2)$ to $O\left(\lceil \tfrac{H}{l}\rceil \cdot \lceil \tfrac{W}{l}\rceil \cdot (l^2)^2\right) \approx O(N \cdot l^2)$.
+Self-attention is computed independently within each window, reducing complexity from $O(N^2)$ to $O\left(\lceil \tfrac{H}{l}\rceil \cdot \lceil \tfrac{W}{l}\rceil \cdot (l^2)^2\right) \approx O(N \cdot l^2)$.
 In practice, we set $l=16$ (corresponding to $256\times256$ windows) to strike a balance between accuracy and efficiency: larger windows bring little additional benefit in quality, while smaller windows underutilize GPU kernels, which are optimized for tile sizes around $128\times128$\footnote{With 16× VAE downsampling, 256×256 windows yield 16×16 tokens, creating attention matrices that efficiently utilize GPU kernels.
 Smaller window size produces tokens less than the granularity of 128.}.
 An ablation study in Section~\ref{sec:ablation} further analyzes this trade-off.
 With this design, scaling to $4K$ resolution ($N=65536$ tokens) reduces the attention complexity from $O(65536^2)$ to $O(65536 \cdot 16^2)$, yielding a $256\times$ reduction.
 To maintain boundary consistency, we also allow limited cross-window attention along adjacent regions.
-Crucially, by fixing the window size regardless of the overall resolution, the local window cost remains constant as $H$ and $W$ grow.
-This makes the runtime scale nearly linearly with image resolution, enabling efficient and memory-friendly ultra-high-resolution generation while preserving fine-grained detail within each window.
+Moreover, because the per-window computation cost remains constant, total runtime scales nearly linearly with image resolution, making the generation process both efficient and memory-friendly via integration with the tiling strategy in FlashAttention~\cite{dao2022flashattention,dao2023flashattention}.

+A key aspect of our approach is the \textbf{window-first token permutation}: we reorder the flattened image token sequence in a window-first fashion (instead of the default raster-scan order) so that each block in the attention map corresponds directly to a $256\times256$ spatial window in the original image.
+This ensures that every attention window operates within a fixed RoPE positional range of $256\times256$ which is within the relative range which the model was pretrained regardless of the image resolution, thereby enabling ultra-high-resolution generation without extrapolating beyond learned positional encodings.